cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 ivory uniform actual spot floor vessel monster rose yellow noise smile odor veteran human reason miss stadium phrase assault puzzle sentence approve coral apology
 ```

-Tis sequence of words is a mnemonic you can use to recover your public and private keys.
-In a production setting, the mnenonic should be stored in a reliable and confidential fashion such as a key-management infrastructure.
+This sequence of words is a mnemonic that you can use to recover your public and private keys.
+In a production setting, the mnemonic must be stored in a reliable and confidential fashion such as a key-management infrastructure.

 Confirm that the key is has been added: